Lukas22041/Starsector-IntelliJ-Template/README.md

 ## Description

-This is a template for a generic Starsector mod using Java.
+A modified fork of Wisp's Template for a Starsector mod, for the IDE Intellij.
+To download, click the Green "Code" button and then select "Download ZIP".

 When you are done, you will have a mod that does nothing, but is ready for anything to be added.